 This is supposed to be a well known pattern, but apart from articles which describe what it is, I have encountered very few resources on the internet which describe how it can actually be used.
 The ones that I have seen have been pretty limited in their scope, such as Six common uses of the Template Design Pattern which makes absolutely no mention of database access although this occurs repeatedly in every database application.
 This leads me to wonder if I am the only programmer in the entire world who has managed to not only to use this pattern for accessing a database but also to create a framework which implements this pattern within every use case - not just parts of a use case but the entire use case.

 Let me first explain that of all the different types of software that it is possible to write I specialise in only one kind - database applications.
 These are used by organisations, not individuals, so are also known as enterprise applications.
-These have forms at the front end, a relational database at the back end, and software in the middle which moves data between them.
-This replaces the pre-computerised version where there were paper forms at the front end, a filing cabinet at the back end, and a human being in the middle who filled out the forms and then filed them away.
-In the pre-internet days computer software used forms which were compiled and ran only on the desktop, but modern internet-enabled software uses HTML forms which can be accessed on any device with a web browser.
+These have electronic forms at the front end, a relational database at the back end, and software in the middle which moves data between them and which processes the business rules.
+This replaces the pre-computerised version where there were paper forms at the front end, a filing cabinet at the back end, and a human being in the middle who filled out the forms and then filed them away, often sending copies to other people so that they could carry out their part of the processing.
+In the pre-internet days computer software used forms which were compiled and ran only on the desktop, but modern internet-enabled software uses HTML forms which can be accessed on any device with a web browser in order to access an application which is running on a remote server.
 Before I switched to using the PHP language in 2002 I had spent 20 years building database applications using languages such as COBOL and UNIFACE which used a variety of hierarchical, network and relational databases, so it is safe to say that I was no stranger to this genre.

 Design patterns were not available for the COBOL and UNIFACE languages, and I managed to make the transition to PHP without ever reading a single article about them.
 The only architectural pattern that I encountered with UNIFACE was when version 7.2.04 was released in which it made the transition from a 2-Tier to the 3-Tier Architecture.
-Surprisingly this common pattern was not mentioned in the Gang of Four book.
-After working briefly with this pattern I immediately saw the benefits as it allowed a single component in the Business layer to be accessed by multiple components in the Presentation layer, and it allowed the whole application to be switched to a different DBMS by changing a single component in the Data Access layer.
+After working briefly with this pattern I immediately saw the benefits as it allowed multiple components in the Presentation layer to be access a single component in the Business layer, thus sharing the same business logic, and it allowed the whole application to be switched to a different DBMS by changing a single component in the Data Access layer.
 When I began rewriting my development framework in PHP I aimed to reproduce this architecture so that I could hopefully achieve similar benefits.
 This was actually the 2nd rewrite of my development framework which I first developed in COBOL in the 1980s, then rewrote in UNIFACE in the 1990s.
-My PHP implementation of this pattern is described in A Development Infrastructure for PHP and What is the 3-Tier Architecture?
+My PHP implementation of this pattern is described in the following articles:

 Do not start immediately throwing patterns into a design, but use them as you go and understand more of the problem.
 Because of this I really like to use patterns after the fact, refactoring to patterns.